Morwenn/cpp-gray/_posts/2016-05-22-the-cpp-gray-c++-library.markdown

 date: 2016-05-22 17:32:43 +0200
 categories: [gray code, c++]
 ---
-The previous article introduced the notation needed to understand Gray code algorithms from a pseudo-formal points of view.
+The previous article introduced the notation needed to understand Gray code algorithms from a pseudo-formal point of view.
 This new article presents the other side of the coin: the **cpp-gray** C++ library that we will be using to implement the different algorithms, and more specifically the design of the `gray_code` class template.